bilek993/CLUSEK/.docs/faq.md

 **I would like to add new component.
 Should I do something special?**

 Detailed information about adding a new component you can find in [the ECS section](./ecs.md).

+**My performance in the CLUSEK game engine is low!
+How can I get better framerate?**

+To get better performance you can experiment with a configuration in [the configuration file](../bin/Data/EngineSettings.cfg).
+This file consists of all possible configurations that can help to achieve better performance.